lhcb/glossary/glossary/g.md

 A software package which is used for simulating the processes that occur between as particles move through matter.
 [_Website_](https://geant4.web.cern.ch/).

+## GPD: General Purpose Detector

+Collective term for the ATLAS and CMS experiments at the LHC

 ## Grid Certificate